DataDog/documentation/content/en/real_user_monitoring/browser/modifying_data_and_context.md

 {{% /tab %}}
 {{< /tabs >}}

 2. You must start views for each new page or route change (for single-page applications).
 RUM data is collected when the view starts.
-Optionally, define the associated view name, service name, and version.
+Starting with [version 4.13.0](17), you can also optionally define the associated service name and version.

    - View Name: Defaults to the page URL path.
    - Service: Defaults to the default service specified when creating your RUM application.